SEO stands for Search Engine Optimisation and simply explained is the process of ensuring your website is optimised to rank well in search engines.

 What Doesn’t Google Like?

-Google doesn’t like the following and WILL penalise your site and even remove it from search results for a serious breach.
+Google doesn’t like the following and WILL penalise your site and could even remove it from search results for a serious breach.

 - Keyword spamming – using random words and your keywords too much